timo-jakob/atlassian-cloud-backup/README.md

 ## 🔮 Vision

 The primary goal is to provide the most up-to-date backups possible within Atlassian's limits, with maximum efficiency and reliability.
-By intelligently working with the platform's limitations and providing clear feedback, the application ensures you always have the freshest possible backups of your valuable Atlassian data.
+By intelligently working with the platform's limitations, managing storage resources automatically, and providing clear feedback, the application ensures you always have the freshest possible backups of your valuable Atlassian data without worrying about storage constraints.

 ### 🎯 Quality Standards